RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 ### 2.2 Policy Gradient Methods and REINFORCE

-The REINFORCE algorithm, introduced by Williams (1992), represents one of the foundational policy gradient methods in reinforcement learning.
+The REINFORCE algorithm, introduced by Williams (1992), represents a foundational policy gradient method in reinforcement learning.
 It directly optimises the policy parameters by following the gradient of expected returns.
 The algorithm's simplicity and theoretical guarantees make it an attractive baseline for comparison.
 However, REINFORCE suffers from several well-documented limitations:

-- The Monte Carlo nature of return estimation leads to high variance in gradient estimates.
+- The Monte Carlo nature of return estimation leads to high variance in gradient estimates (Zhao et al. 2012).
-- On-policy learning requires large amounts of data for convergence.
-- The algorithm often requires extensive training time to achieve adequate performance.
+- On-policy learning requires large amounts of data for convergence and requiring extensive training time to achieve adequate performance (Kamarulariffin, Ibrahim and Bahamid 2023).
-- Training can be unstable, particularly in continuous action spaces.
+- Training can be unstable, particularly in continuous action spaces (Zhao et al. 2012).

-(TODO CITE)

 ### 2.3 Actor-Critic Methods and DDPG